Skip to content

 Mago VSCode Extension

-A powerful VSCode extension that seamlessly integrates Mago's advanced linting and static analysis tools into your PHP development workflow.
+A powerful VSCode extension that seamlessly integrates Mago's advanced linting, static analysis, and architectural guard tools into your PHP development workflow.
 Get real-time feedback, automatic fixes, and professional code formatting—all without leaving your editor.

 Timeline comparison of intelephense, mago, and phpstan